huangziwei/mcc/README.md

-mcc ocr # ocr each page and save as csv to post/csv mcc proofread # launch the proofreading web app mcc merge # create or update the complete word list
+mcc ocr # ocr each page and save as csv to post/csv mcc proofread # launch the proofreading web app mcc merge # create or update the complete word list mcc publish # generate the static site in sites/
 ```

 ### Source Material